 HEALING PHASE: Following the conflict resolution (CL), fungi or mycobacteria such as TB bacteria remove the cells that are no longer needed.
 Healing symptoms are pain due to the swelling, difficulties breathing and swallowing, and night sweats.
 If the healing process is accompanied by an inflammation, this causes thyroiditis.

 With the completion of the healing phase the thyroxine level returns to normal.
 However, with a hanging healing, that is, when healing is continually interrupted by conflict relapses, the prolonged decomposing process results in a loss of thyroid gland tissue causing a chronic underactive thyroid, or hypothyroidism, also termed Hashimoto’s disease.
-Symptoms are fatigue and low energy, since the insufficient production of thyroxine slows down the body’s metabolism.
+It is a wide-spread belief that hypothyroidism is caused by iodine deficiency.
+This theory, however, cannot explain why the right or left thyroid lobe is affected or both.
+Symptoms of an underactive thyroid are fatigue and low energy, since the insufficient production of thyroxine slows down the body’s metabolism (see also healing phase of thyroid ducts).
 In this case, supplementing thyroxine is advisable.